-The draft Plans were shaped and developed with input from a range of stakeholders during a pre-consultation event on 19 January 2017.
-The purpose of this Delivering Together Workshop was to engage with a wide range of key stakeholders regarding development of our new Section 75 Equality Action Plan and Disability Action Plan which will span the 5-year period from 2018-2023.
-This approach was in keeping with the clear direction set out by the Health Minister's Health and Wellbeing 2026 : Delivering Together strategy.
+The draft plans were shaped and developed with input from a range of stakeholders during a pre-consultation event on 19 January 2017.
+The purpose of this Delivering Together Workshop was to engage with a wide range of key stakeholders regarding development of their new 5-year Section 75 Inequalities Action Plan and Disability Action Plan which will span the 5-year period from 2018-2023.
+This approach was in keeping with the clear direction set out by the Health Minister's Health and Wellbeing: 2026 Delivering Together strategy.
 The purpose of working in this way is that plans will be designed for and with people and communities rather than by organisations and services.